matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

 There are several ways to get to this screen, from the ``home`` page or app menu or ``CWR export list view`` by pressing on ``Add CWR Export`` or from the batch ``create CWR from selected works`` action in ``Works list view``.

-Please note that the field ``Works`` uses autocomplete, and if you dont come here through the action, you must add works in this view.
+Please note that the field ``Works`` uses autocomplete, and if you don't come here through the action, you must add works in this view one at a time.

 ``NWR/REV`` field is for you to select what kind of CWR file you want to create.
 CWR 2.1 makes a distinction between ``New Work Registrations`` and ``Revisions``, while CWR 3.0 (not yet in use anywhere) has no such distinction.
 You definielly want to start with a default value.
 Press on ``Save``.